danluu/post-mortems/README.md

 [WebKit code repository](http://blogs.collab.net/subversion/subversion-sha1-collision-problem-statement-prevention-remediation-options).
 The WebKit repository, a Subversion repository configured to use deduplication, became unavailable after two files with the same SHA-1 hash were checked in as test data, with the intention of implementing a safety check for collisions.
 The two files had different md5 sums and so a checkout would fail a consistency check.
 For context, the first public SHA-1 hash collision had very recently been announced, with an example of two colliding files.

+[Cloudflare](https://blog.cloudflare.com/a-byzantine-failure-in-the-real-world).
+A network partition in the leader election subsystem caused by a misbehaving network switch led to a database failover that resulted in a ~6-hour outage.

 ## Time

 [Azure](https://azure.microsoft.com/en-us/blog/summary-of-windows-azure-service-disruption-on-feb-29th-2012/).
 Certificates that were valid for one year were created.
 Instead of using an appropriate library, someone wrote code that computed one year to be the current date plus one year.
 On February 29th 2012, this resulted in the creation of certificates with an expiration date of February 29th 2013, which were rejected because of the invalid date.
 This caused an Azure global outage that lasted for most of a day.